-Ambient capabilities allows system services launched by init to configure
+Ambient capabilities allow system services launched by init to configure

 capabilities in their